Slasher film: 1984

-The public had largely lost interest in theatrical released slashers, drawing a close to the Golden Age.
+The public had largely lost interest in theatrically released slashers, drawing a close to the Golden Age.
 Production rates plummeted and major studios all but abandoned the genre that, only a few years earlier, had been very profitable.
 Many 1984 slasher films with brief theatrical runs found varying degrees of success on home video, such as Splatter University, Satan's Blade, Blood Theatre, Rocktober Blood and Fatal Games.
 Movies like The Prey and Evil Judgement were filmed years prior and finally were given small theatrical releases.
 Silent Madness used 3D to ride the success of Friday the 13th Part III (1982), though the effect did not translate to the VHS format.Friday the 13th: The Final Chapter brought the saga of Jason Voorhees to a close, with his demise the main marketing tool.
 It worked, with The Final Chapter selling 10 million tickets in North America, hinting the series would continue even if Jason's demise marked a shift in the genre.

-This shift was emphasized by the controversy from Silent Night, Deadly Night (1984): Protesters picketed theaters playing the film with placards reading, "Deck the hall with holly – not bodies!"
-Despite other Christmas-themed horror films, including the same year's Don't Open till Christmas, promotional material for Silent Night, Deadly Night featured a killer Santa with the tagline: "He knows when you've been naughty!"
+This shift was emphasized by the controversy from Silent Night, Deadly Night (1984): Unlike the recent appearance of other Christmas horror films, including the same year's Don't Open till Christmas, promotional material for Silent Night, Deadly Night pictured a killer Santa with the tagline: "He knows when you've been naughty!"
+According to Going to Pieces: The Rise and Fall of the Slasher Film, a 2006 documentary, the movie "became the flashpoint, igniting protests across the nation".
+Protesters picketed theaters playing the film with placards reading, "Deck the hall with holly – not bodies!"
 Released in November 1984 by TriStar Pictures, persistent carol-singers forced one Bronx cinema to pull Silent Night, Deadly Night a week into its run.
-Soon widespread outrage led to the film's removal, with only 741,500 tickets sold.
+The widespread outrage led to the film's removal, with only 741,500 tickets sold.